LukePappa/Ourism/text.md

-The fulfillment derived from the act of existing itself is called Ennea.
-To cultivate Ennea, simply be.

-Existence comprises spatiotemporally located individuals who range in complexity from individual particles to entire nervous systems.
-Each individual subjectively perceives the world-branch in which it comes to find everlasting and perfect fulfillment in the act of existing itself, a state of being called Ennea.
-Humans may attain Ennea
+Existence comprises spatiotemporally located individuals who range in complexity from singular particles to entire nervous systems.
+Each individual subjectively perceives the world-branch in which it comes to find everlasting and perfect fulfillment in the act of existing itself, attaining Ennea.
+Humans beings have the capacity for Ennea